flutter-tizen/plugins/packages/tizen_package_manager/README.md

 ### Retriving all package info

-To retrive all package info for installed packages on a Tizen device, use `getInstalledApps` method.
+To retrieve information of all packages installed on a Tizen device, use `getPackagesInfo` method.

 ```dart
 var packageList = await PackageManager.getPackagesInfo();